Study Abroad Myths Debunked

 "Traveling independently offers the same experience."

 Studying abroad includes “studying,” whereas traveling does not.
 Traveling and tourism are added perks to studying abroad, but they should not overshadow the actual purpose of studying abroad, which is studying and living in another culture.
 Taking classes with local students, and honing language skills by communicating and interacting with local friends or a host family, will offer much deeper insight into the local culture.
-Rather than leaving town every weekend, students should explore their host community and spend time getting to know the subjects – and in the local language if possible.
+Rather than leaving town every weekend, students should explore their host community and spend time getting to know the place – and in the local language if possible.
 Students will learn about different education systems and ways of teaching.
 They will find themselves challenging their own ideas and beliefs once they’ve had a chance to experience an alternate perspective.
 Students will learn how to appreciate different cultures and solve problems while operating in an environment different from what they’re used to.

 "I’m paying the same tuition as I would at my home university, so I should get exactly the same level of services, extracurricular opportunities, and technology."

-NOT!
 You’re in a different country; things will be different.
 There are different standards of living, expectations, and priorities in other countries and cultures.
 You’ll undoubtedly think some things are better than at home and some things are worse.
 Remember that you have gone abroad to experience differences: Enjoy them!

 "I will be alone if I participate in a non-faculty-led program."